PatricioLugo/KaraokeMusic21/README.md

 # KaraokeMusic21
-Creation of several songs with music21 and karaoke interface
+Demo of a simple karaoke using music21 and pygame (Example song: Slipping through my fingers)